glebd/cppclub/index.md

 # C++ Club Meeting Notes

-Disclaimer: All opinions posted on this website are my own and not those of my employer.
+Disclaimer: All opinions posted on this website are my own and not my employer's.

 * [15 August 2019](2019-08-15.html) :: [PDF](2019-08-15.pdf) :: [Video](https://youtu.be/jAIRhp0dTKE)
 * [8 August 2019](2019-08-08.html) :: [PDF](2019-08-08.pdf) :: [Video](https://youtu.be/h0QgrOhbPoA)